nweiyue/tp/docs/UserGuide.md

 Edit INDEX? (yes/no)
 ```

-:tip: After receiving the confirmation prompt, enter `yes` to confirm the update of session at the specified `INDEX` or reject the command by entering `no`.

 :bulb: **Tip:**<div markdown="span" class="alert alert-primary">
+After receiving the confirmation prompt, enter `yes` to confirm the update of session at the specified `INDEX` or reject the command by entering `no`.
 The updated session cannot have the same name as any of the other sessions in the list but they can have the same date
 </div>